 The yield management techniques and the models of overbooking, if applied aptly, would definitely maximize the revenue of the hospitality industry.
 But there are some pros and cons to this which includes,

-1. Measuring the Performance of Yield Management System
+1. Measuring the Performance of the Yield Management System

 Occupancy rates and yield are measures that are affected by external competition.
 Therefore, an ideal measurement can be done using the opportunity model.